Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 East Carolina Stats and Trends

-- In East Carolina's nine games this year, it has six wins against the spread.

-- The Pirates are 3-1 ATS when underdogs by 5.5 points or more this season.
+- The Pirates are 3-1 ATS when underdogs by 5 points or more this year.

-- East Carolina's games this season have hit the over on only two of nine set point totals (22.2%).
+- East Carolina's games this year have hit the over two times in nine opportunities (22.2%).

-- When East Carolina puts up more than 29.1 points, it is 3-1 against the spread and 4-0 overall.
+- East Carolina is 3-1 against the spread and 4-0 overall when the team puts up more than 29.1 points.

 - The Pirates rack up 428.1 yards per game, 28 more yards than the 400.1 the Tigers allow.

-- East Carolina is 4-0 against the spread and 4-0 overall when the team piles up over 400.1 yards.
+- East Carolina is 4-0 against the spread and 4-0 overall when the team picks up over 400.1 yards.

-- The Pirates have turned the ball over 18 times this season, 11 more turnovers than the Tigers have forced (7).
+- This season the Pirates have turned the ball over 18 times, 11 more than the Tigers' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.